SkyDNA/SoupFFA-McpeBooster/ReadME.md

 <br>

-!!!This Plugin does not support Pocketmine spoons like Tesseract!!!
+This Plugin supportsthe original PocketMine-MP/pmmp and Pocketmine spoons like Tesseract

-If you use a spoon you must change every "addTitle()" to "sendTitle()"

 <br>
 <br>